Should you use Adobe InDesign in 2025?

 Is it reliable and secure?

-Frankly, the reliability of InDesign is not an issue for us at Easy Web.
+Frankly, the reliability of InDesign is a non-issue for us at Easy Web.
 We use it every day for critical projects.
 Adobe invests heavily in the stability and security of its products.
-The software is mature, and regular updates fix bugs and optimize performance.
-Your creations are safe, especially with the Creative Cloud ecosystem, which manages backups and access protection.
-Just remember to follow your own security best practices: strong passwords and additional external backups.
+The software is mature, with regular updates to correct flaws and optimize performance.
+Your creations are safe, all the more so with the Creative Cloud ecosystem that manages backups and access protection.
+Just remember your own good security practices: strong passwords and complementary external backups.
 That's the basics.

 Is it compatible with my other tools?

 Absolutely.
 This is one of InDesign's major strengths.
 Its native compatibility with the Adobe Creative Cloud ecosystem is optimal.
-You can switch effortlessly between Photoshop for image editing, Illustrator for vector designs, or Acrobat for PDF proofreading.
-The tool also supports importing a wide range of standard formats (JPG, PNG, SVG, DOCX) and offers versatile exporting to PDF, EPUB, or even HTML.
+You can switch effortlessly between Photoshop for image retouching, Illustrator for vector creations, or Acrobat for PDF proofreading.
+The tool also handles the import of a multitude of standard formats (JPG, PNG, SVG, DOCX) and offers versatile export to PDF, EPUB or even HTML.
 It is designed to integrate seamlessly into your usual production process.

 Is there responsive customer support?

-Absolutely, Adobe's customer support for InDesign is generally excellent, as you would expect from a publisher of this size.
-There are several channels available: live chat, phone support, and a very comprehensive knowledge base.
-For our teams at Easy Web, the response time is good for common queries.
-For more complex issues, it may take a little persistence to reach the right level of expertise, but a solution is eventually found.
+Absolutely, Adobe customer support for InDesign is generally top-notch, as you'd expect from a publisher of this size.
+You have several channels at your disposal: live chat, telephone support and an extensive knowledge base.
+For our teams at Easy Web, responsiveness is good for routine queries.
+For more specialized problems, it may take a little perseverance to reach the right level of expertise, but the solution eventually arrives.
 Community forums are also an invaluable resource.
-It's a balance between initial responsiveness and depth of support.
+It's a balance between initial responsiveness and depth of help.

 What do other users think?

-It is clearly perceived as the benchmark tool for professional layout.
-Users praise its robustness, typographical precision, and ability to handle highly complex documents, from magazines to interactive books.
-Integration with other Adobe software, such as Illustrator and Photoshop, is an often-cited advantage.
-Criticisms mainly focus on its learning curve, which can be demanding for beginners, and sometimes on its resource requirements for large-scale projects.
+It is clearly perceived as the benchmark tool for professional page layout.
+Users praise its robustness, typographic precision and ability to handle highly complex documents, from magazines to interactive books.
+Integration with other Adobe software, such as Illustrator and Photoshop, is a frequently cited advantage.
+Criticisms focus mainly on its learning curve, which can be demanding for beginners, and sometimes on its resource requirements for large-scale projects.
 Nevertheless, for high-quality print and digital productions, it remains the preferred choice of the majority of agencies.

 Can I easily change later?